Azure/ResourceModules/docs/wiki/The context - CARML library.md

 - **Atomic unit**: Each module is tied to a specific resource type or strongly correlated services.
   > For example a virtual machine module also deploys related OS disks and network interfaces.
-- **Reusable**: Several modules can be combined together to create & orchestrate more complex Azure deployments like single services or workloads.
+- **Reusable**: Several modules can be combined together to create & orchestrate more complex architectures like single services or workloads.
   > For example resource group, network security group and virtual network modules can be combined to create a resource group hosting a virtual network and multiple subnets in it associated to specific NSGs.
 - **Multi-purpose**: Each module aims to cover most of the main resource's capabilities, without the need to maintain multiple module instances for different use cases.
 Instead, the consumption of a generalized module happens through parameter files​.
   > For example the same virtual machine module can deploy a Windows OS VM or a Linux based VM depending on input parameters.